gvwilson/thirdbit/src/fiction/makers-return/index.md

 to show a stretch of hull
 beneath a perfectly black sky decorated with tiny bright shards of diamond.
-She only had a second to take in the view before a white cloud erupted from the ship, the fuel instantly freezing into a million more sparkles.
+She only had a second to take in the view before a white cloud erupted from the ark, the fuel instantly freezing into a million more sparkles.

 Another display flashed `FUEL EXPENDED`